RachealIlelaboye/CAPSTONE-PROJECT/README.md

   Portfolio building

 ## Excel
 - Data Preprocessing and cleaning
    1. Removal of duplicates
    2. Creation of new columns for revenue
    3. Extraction of year and months from orderdate

 - Customer data analysis using pivot tables to find subscription patterns.

 - Average subscription duration calculation and identifying the most popular subscription types

 ![Excel customer](https://github.com/user-attachments/assets/435c4e3a-3f06-4c8a-8b01-2ccd3eba5e1d)

+- Interpretations
+  - The regions has equal number of customers
+  - Basic subscription type has the highest number of subscriptions
+  - The regions have equal number of subscription cancellations
+  - A total of 11 customer is recorded

 ## SQL
 - Total number of customers from each region.
 ```SQL